the-turing-way/the-turing-way/book/website/afterword/glossary.md

   A license is a document that specifies what can and cannot be done with a work.
 It grants permissions and states restrictions.
 Broadly speaking, an open license is one that grants permission to access, re-use and redistribute a work with few or no restrictions.

 Open Notebooks
-  An emerging practice, documenting and sharing the experimental process of trial and error.
+  An emerging practice, documenting and sharing the experimental process of trial and error (see {ref}`Open Notebooks <rr-open-notebooks>`).

 Open Scholarship
   This is a concept that extends open research further.
 It relates to making other aspects of scientific research open to the public such as open educational resources, having inclusive practice and citizen science.